 - X-Universe: The Terraformers/Xenon were originally machines equipped with some basic self-improving AI so they could more effectively terraform any world they came across.
 While they do turn against humanity and try to kill everyone, this is believed to be the result of a faulty software patch (or possibly deliberate sabotage), not a "decision" the machines made themselves.
 However, by the modern timeframe of the games (some 700 years later), their constant minor improvements and upgrades to themselves have seemingly resulted in full sapience and the capacity for free will.
 They still want to kill all life though.

-- A main theme in Artifice, where a soldier android learns human affection.
+- This is a main theme in Artifice, in which a soldier android learns human affection.

 - Paint Bot wants to paint all kinds of crazy murals.